 To automate the process of approving vendors, you will need to set up the following Bots:

 - The Pre-fill from Doc to Doc Bot to populate your vendor contract with data taken from another document.

 - The Create Salesforce Record Bot to create a new Salesforce Record using data from your vendor contract.

-- The Email upon Slate completion Bot to notify the COO when the vendor contract has been completed.
+- The Email upon Flow completion Bot to notify the COO when the vendor contract has been completed.

 - The Save to Dropbox Bot to archive a completed contract to your Dropbox account.